barrelstrength/sprout-docs/docs/seo/canonical-override.md

 }) %}
 ```

-If you'd like to validate and ensure your Canonical override field is a URL, check out the [Sprout Link Field]({entry:1142:url}).
+If you'd like to validate and ensure your Canonical override field is a URL, check out the Sprout Fields [URL Field](../fields/url-field.md).